isomerpages/gb-assist/pages/eegequipment/air-conditioner.md

 ### Technical Requirements

-- Minimum 5-ticks and using refrigerant with Global Warming Potential (GWP) <= 750 for split unit models (up to 10kW cooling capacity)<br>- Minimum 3-ticks and using refrigerant with GWP <= 750 (if available) for split unit models (above 10kW cooling capacity)<br>- Minimum 3-ticks and using refrigerant with GWP <= 750 (when available) for 3-phase variable refrigerant flow (VRF) models
+- Minimum 5-ticks and using refrigerant with Global Warming Potential (GWP) <= 750 for split unit models (up to 10kW cooling capacity)

+- Minimum 3-ticks and using refrigerant with GWP <= 750 (if available) for split unit models (above 10kW cooling capacity)

+- Minimum 3-ticks and using refrigerant with GWP <= 750 (when available) for 3-phase variable refrigerant flow (VRF) models

 ### Pre-Approved Equipment Brands and Models